Repurpose a few small boxes or chunks of foam from packaging to create a stacked box Christmas Tree decoration for a table or mantel.

 - Spray paint, planter and greenery

-1. Download and print one sheet of the French Script paper for each box.
+1. Save printable to your computer and print one sheet of the French Script paper for each box.

 2. Wrap each box as you would a gift and glue ends with double stick tape.